sonik-br/RetroZordAdapter/README.md

 | ------------- |---------- | -------- |
 | Trigger       | Circle    | Mouse    |
 | A (Left side) | Start     | Joystick |

+After the initial selection it will keep it until shutdown.

+##### Offset correction: (Needs better documentation)
+* Point offscreen.<br/>
+Disable the reporting by pressing the trigger while holding A and B.

+* Press B to initiate the Offset calibration mode.<br/>
+It will adjust the X axis first then the Y axis.

+* For the X axis press A to move the cursor left or B to move right.<br/>
+Press trigger to confirm.

+* *For the Y axis press A to move the cursor up or B to move down.<br/>
+Press trigger to confirm and end calibration.

 ### JogCon special config in real time